What is a Test Case?

-Writing test cases for software takes a little practice and knowledge of the software that’s being tested.
+Writing test cases takes a little practice and knowledge of the software that’s being tested.
 Well-written test cases can make your testing process smoother, and save you time in the long run.
 By using TestLodge, you can manage and organizes your test cases in an efficient way.
 Sign up for a free demo of TestLodge today!